Surface Roughness

 • Units: 1 micron (um) = 39.37 micro-inch (u-inch) = 1000 nanometer (nm).

 • Surface roughness is one measure of the texture of a surface.
-Several other steps are also important, like the autocorrelation length (ACL or ß), anisotropy (Str), Surface density, Skewness, Kurtosis, and volumetric measurements.
+Several other steps are also necessary, like the autocorrelation length (ACL or ß), anisotropy (Str), Surface density, Skewness, Kurtosis, and volumetric measurements.
 The assessment of texture depends on the resolving power of the probe employed.
 In an approximate sense, the human eye’s resolution is about 0.3 mm.
 The resolution of an optical light microscope is ~500 nanometers (nm) spatially and everywhere a micron in the height direction (confocal microscopy provides a smaller height measurement possibility).
-In a scanning microscope, it is about 10-100 nm depending on the electron wavelength.
+In a scanning microscope, it is about 10-100 nm, depending on the electron wavelength.
 For a transmission microscope, it could be less than 1 nm.
 For an atomic force microscope, it could be 0.2nm.

 • The roughness of a surface asperity height is commonly reported as a Ra number (the absolute arithmetic average roughness of a surface)or reported with an Rq number (root mean squared RMS value of roughness).